dahas/node_pwa_boilerplate/Readme.md

 ### Usage

-When you start creating on your own project you probably want to monitor changes on the client- and on the server-side scripts simultaniously.
+When you start creating your own project you probably want to monitor changes on the client- and on the server-side scripts simultaniously.
 Therefore split your console into two and run the following commands each in one instance:

 ```
 $ npm run dev // Console 1